 - Contact information for your landlord who can verify you have paid rent on time for the past year

-FHA loans are a fantastic option for millions of Americans who might not otherwise be able to enjoy the American Dream.
+FHA mortgages are a fantastic option for millions of Americans who might not otherwise be able to enjoy the American Dream.
 To learn more, talk to an FHA-approved lender in your community today.